 We’d like to go over all this and more.
 There are many types and models of garage door openers and choosing the wrong one can leave you feeling like you’ve pulled a short straw.
 Let’s start with what types of operators are available.

-Chain driven garage door openers run a a small gear about the size of a half dollar.
+Chain driven garage door openers run on a small gear about the size of a half dollar.
 The chain that is used is the same chain you see on bicycles, very sturdy and strong.
-The chain drives that are usually put on residential homes have a 1/2 horse power and this concerns people at times.

 Trust us, 1/2 horsepower is more than your garage door needs.
 The garage door is equipped with springs that do all the heavy work, while the opener is more of a guide.
 It rarely even uses all the power that it has.